Get Your Mood On

 Considered one of the most significant terpenes, pinene is found in over 200 cannabis strains.
-It is present in several herbs, such as rosemary, basil, dill and parsley.
+It is present in several herbs, such as rosemary, basil, dill, and parsley.
 Pinene is credited with increasing clarity and focus, improving memory, increasing lung capacity, and mitigating the discomfort of too much THC.
 This terpene has two varieties: alpha produces the scent of pine and rosemary, while the less pungent beta offers aromas of dill and parsley.

 Naturally occurring in hops, clove, basil and, of course, cannabis, this terpene has an unusual characteristic.
 Humulene is what gives beer its “hoppy” taste.
-Rather than being an appetite enhancer, humulene, like THCV, is an appetite-suppressant.
+Rather than being an appetite enhancer, humulene, like THCV, is an appetite suppressant.

 Humulene video recipe: Medicated Lime Curry Chickpea Salad

-Limonene, a terpene with a heavy citrus aroma, has properties that work in concert with other terpenes and cannabinoids by improving their absorption through the skin, mucus membranes and the digestive system.
+Limonene, a terpene with a heavy citrus aroma, has properties that work in concert with other terpenes and cannabinoids by improving their absorption through the skin, mucous membranes and the digestive system.
 This terpene naturally enhancer mood and relieves stress.
 It purportedly attacks and impedes the spread of cancer cells as well as aids in the regeneration of cells.

-Like linalool, this terpene is often used in skin care products.
+Like linalool, this terpene is often used in skincare products.
 Its unique properties work to soothe and protect the skin against harmful environmental irritants.
 Bisabolol is responsible for all the soothing effects of chamomile.

 Most terpenes can be lost during decarboxylation, the process of heating cannabis to activate THC and other cannabinoids.
 To truly appreciate the layers of flavors in cannabis, try vaping it while eating food containing the same naturally occurring terpenes.